PennyLaneAI/pennylane/doc/introduction.rst

 :html:`<br>`

-In most proposed hybrid algorithms, quantum circuits are used to evaluate qfuncs, and a classical co-processor is used primarily to post-process circuit outputs.
+In most proposed hybrid algorithms, quantum circuits are used to evaluate quantum functions, and a classical co-processor is used primarily to post-process circuit outputs.
 But why should the division of labour be so regimented?
 In a **true hybrid** computational model, both the classical and the quantum devices are responsible for arbitrary parts of an overall computation, subject to the rules of quantum nodes.
 This allows quantum and classical devices to be used jointly, each forming an integral and inseparable part of the computation.